akostrik/udg/README.md

 ## MIS, Maximal Independent Set
 *Maximal Independent Set* is a subset of vertices I⊆V such that the subgraph G[I] induced by I is edgeless, and such that the subset I is maximal by inclusion.
-Remark : A maximal independent set is a dominating
   - Algo naiv
   - Non-distribied version of the algo MIS (MIS with property of 2-hops distance) of the article "Connected Domination in Multihop Ad Hoc Wireless Networks" by Cardei, Cheng, Cheng, Du (2002)